-‘Klop stepped up big’: Storm head coach Gary Kloppenburg has pushed all the right buttons in leading Seattle back to WNBA Finals
+‘Klop stepped up big’: Coach Gary Kloppenburg has pushed all the right buttons in leading Storm back to WNBA Finals

 Gary Kloppenburg isn’t going to be remembered as the greatest coach in Storm history.

-That distinction will probably be given to Anne Donovan, a pioneer among women’s basketball coaches who led the team to its first WNBA title in 2004, or Brian Agler, who won the most games (136) in franchise history and guided Seattle to a league championship in 2010.
+That distinction probably will be given to Anne Donovan, a pioneer among women’s basketball coaches who led the team to its first WNBA title in 2004, or Brian Agler, who won the most games (136) in franchise history and guided Seattle to a league championship in 2010.

-And Dan Hughes, who won a WNBA title with Seattle in 2018, might be worth of consideration depending how he ends his tenure with the team.
+And Dan Hughes, who won a WNBA title with Seattle in 2018, might be worth consideration depending how he ends his tenure with the team.

 But when the story of the Storm is ultimately written, a chapter needs to be reserved for Kloppenburg, who proved to be the right choice and much more than a placeholder after Hughes chose to skip this season due to medical reasons.